 SCOE now offers customized LCAP support services to districts, including services such as informational presentations to school boards, community groups, and teacher groups regarding LCAP; facilitation of leadership team meetings; and one-on-one support for leaders of LCAP district-level teams.
-Contact Rachael Maves, Director of Systems Learning and Support, Instructional Services, at firstname.lastname@example.org or (707) 522-3332.
+Contact Rachael Maves, Senior Director of Continuous Improvement, Instructional Services, at firstname.lastname@example.org or (707) 522-3332.